Mass media in India

-Overview

-The traditional print media, but also the television media, are largely family-owned and often partake in self-censorship, primarily due to political ties by the owner and the establishment.
-However, the new media are generally more professional and corporate-owned, though these, too, have been acquired or affiliated with established figures.
-At the same time, the Indian media, viewed as "feisty," have also not reported on issues of the media itself.

 Print

 The headquarters of Doordarshan, for which experimental telecast started in September 1959.
 Regular daily transmission followed in 1965 as a part of All India Radio.

 The first newspaper printed in India was Hicky's Bengal Gazette, started in 1780 under the British Raj by James Augustus Hicky.
 Other newspapers such as The India Gazette, The Calcutta Gazette, The Madras Courier (1785), and The Bombay Herald (1789) soon followed.
 These newspapers carried news of the areas under the British rule.
 The Bombay Samachar, founded in 1822 and printed in Gujarati is the oldest newspaper in Asia still in print.
 On 30 May 1826 Udant Martand (The Rising Sun), the first Hindi-language newspaper published in India, started from Calcutta (now Kolkata), published every Tuesday by Pt.
 Jugal Kishore Shukla.

+During India's struggle for independence against the British, many national leaders such as Mahatma Gandhi, Netaji Subhas Chandra Bose, Raja Ram Mohan Roy, Bal Gangadhar Tilak and Annie Basant, used the press medium to disseminate their ideas and views of an independent nation, playing a crucial role in motivating the masses to participate in India's freedom movement.

 Even after independence from Britain in 1947, the English-language papers were prominent due to a number of reasons.
 The telegraphic circuits of news agencies used the Roman Alphabet and the Morse code, giving the English press an advantage in speed.
 The speed of typesetting was also much slower in Indian languages because of the Diacritics.
 Also, the press largely relied on advertisements of imported goods for revenue, and the foreign advertisers naturally preferred English-language media.
 The language of the administration had also remained English.

 Currently, India publishes about 1,000 Hindi dailies that have a total circulation of about 80 million copies.
 English, the second language in terms of a number of daily newspapers, has about 250 dailies with a circulation of about 40 million copies.
 The prominent Hindi newspapers are Dainik Jagran, Dainik Bhaskar, Amar Ujala, Devbhumi Mirror, Navbharat Times, Hindustan Dainik, Prabhat Khabar, Rajasthan Patrika, and Dainik Aaj.